omega-gg/VBML/tevolution.md

 Globally, tevolution refers to an initiative that aims to reinvent television.

-From a technical standpoint, it leverages modern software coupled with the Internet to achieve direct access to a comprehensive collection of video streams.
-Through a simple language called VBML it enables the user to agregate content freely into tracks and playlists.
-Due to this semantic approach these informations can be contained in lightweight QR codes called VideoTag which allow video navigation and sharing on a broad scale.
+From a technical standpoint, it leverages modern software coupled with the Internet to achieves direct access to a comprehensive collection of video streams.
+Through a simple language called VBML it enables the user to agregate and curate content freely into tracks and playlists.
+Due to this semantic approach these informations can be contained in lightweight QR codes called VideoTag which allow ideo navigation and sharing on a broad scale.

 From an ethical perspective, it aims at empowering each and every citizen around the world to create their own media from this new medium.
 From now on, being a program director is a matter of